-Typical Civil Society Organisations (CSOs) engaged in transport include environmental and research oriented CSOs (and their networks and coordination structures) working on transport issues and playing awareness raising, advocacy and/or watchdog roles (also on safety issues), trade unions related to the transport sector and private business associations (e.g. engineering professional associations, taxi driver associations etc.), consumer associations, community-based and grass roots organisations, as well as indigenous and minority organisations, farmer cooperatives in rural areas, scientific and technological institutes, universities, research centres and think tanks, associations of local authorities, environmental movements, youth/student organisations, media etc.
+Typical Civil Society Organisations (CSOs) engaged in transport include environmental and research oriented CSOs (and their networks and coordination structures) working on transport issues and playing awareness raising, advocacy and/or watchdog roles (also on safety issues); trade unions related to the transport sector and private business associations (e.g. engineering professional associations, taxi driver associations etc.); consumer associations; community-based and grass roots organisations, as well as indigenous and minority organisations; farmer cooperatives in rural areas; scientific and technological institutes, universities, research centres and think tanks; associations of local authorities; environmental and climate action movements; youth and student organisations; media etc.

-• The EU informs CSOs about planned EU programme(s)/support to transport sector reforms.

-- · The EU listens and provides feedback to CSOs, playing an advocacy role in the transport sector (e.g. identification of support measures, prioritisation of infrastructure to be rehabilitated. environmental and social impact considerations). - The EU consults CSOs (including grass roots organisations, environmental networks and other advocacy CSOs) during the formulation and identification of EU transport programmes. - CSOs' input feeds into the intervention logic, selection of indicators, etc. to ensure that the interests of all sectors of society, particularly of rural and marginalised communities are taken into account.

-- · A Civil Society component is included in the identification/formulation study and a civil society expert is recruited. - · EU-funded transport programmes (including budget support) include indicators (possibly conditionality) related to civil society dialogue and/or community involvement. - · The EU supports the inclusion of CSOs specialised on transport in multi-stakeholder committees/advisory bodies/cluster groups to discuss and/or formulate transport policies & plans and their impact on citizens.
+To inform To consult & dialogue To partner Identification and Formulation - The EU informs CSOs about planned EU programme(s)/support to transport sector reforms.
+The EU listens and provides feedback to CSOs, playing an advocacy role in the transport sector (e.g. identification of support measures, prioritisation of infrastructure to be rehabilitated, environmental and social impact considerations).
+The EU consults CSOs (including grass roots organisations, environmental networks and other advocacy CSOs) during the formulation and identification of EU transport programmes.
+CSOs' input feeds into the intervention logic, selection of indicators, etc. to ensure that the interests of all sectors of society, particularly of rural and marginalised communities are taken into account.
+A Civil Society component is included in the identification/formulation study and a civil society expert is recruited.
+EU-funded transport programmes (including budget support) include indicators (possibly conditionality) related to civil society dialogue and/or community involvement.
+The EU supports the inclusion of CSOs specialised in transport in multi-stakeholder committees/advisory bodies/cluster groups to discuss and/or formulate transport policies & plans and their impact on citizens.